wjtk4444/eso-addons/README.md

 # eso-addons
 A collection of various addons for The Elder Scrolls Online game.
-Open addon directory to see it's readme file.
+Open addon directory to see its readme file.

 ## Installation (same for all addons, choose one method)